Shadowsong27/auto-ontology-learner/README.md

 # Implementation Logic

+### experimentation status

+- [x] heuristic pattern summarisation for POS tagging
+- [x] parsing of a given URL
+- [ ] NER for short text
+- [ ] Anchor text for short text
+- [ ] extraction of keywords from long text
+- [ ] extraction of sentences
+- [ ] extraction of triples from sentences
+- [ ] construction of knowledge graph based on triples and keywords
+- [ ] storage of graph in edge list
+- [ ] sample query of keywords and possible return

+### prototyping status (if have time, otherwise will show simplified version)

-0. heuristic pattern summarisation for POS tagging
+- [ ] heuristic pattern summarisation for POS tagging
-1. parsing of a given URL
+- [ ] parsing of a given URL
+- [ ] NER for short text
+- [ ] Anchor text for short text
-2. extraction of candidate keywords
+- [ ] extraction of keywords from long text
-3. extraction of sentences
+- [ ] extraction of sentences
-4. extraction of triples from sentences
+- [ ] extraction of triples from sentences
-5. construction of knowledge graph based on triples and keywords
+- [ ] construction of knowledge graph based on triples and keywords
-6. storage of graph in edge list
+- [ ] storage of graph in edge list
-7. sample query of keywords and possible return
+- [ ] sample query of keywords and possible return

-# Novelty
+# Final Report Layout

+1. Introduction - similar to interim with more insights
+2. Lit review on the following topics

+- keywords extraction and algorithm
+- NER
+- relation extraction and triples extraction (for relation search)
+- storage and search of knowledge

+3. Project

 # Acknowledgement